Lectio Divina Reflection on Mark 8:27-35 ~

 Who do people say that I am?
-Is this not Jesus asking the question for each of us?
+Isn’t Jesus asking the question to each of us?
 If we could listen in on conversations of our friends and family, would we hear them saying he is a Christian?
 Would it only be because they know we go to Church or perhaps talk of the Word?
-Or deeper yet, would we hear them discussing our prayer life or what we do for others, denying our own needs to do so?
-Sacrifice is progressively relative such as downsizing the car we are about to buy and using the savings to help someone in need.
-Hidden from most is doing this as a way of denying Satan any form of victory.
+Or, would we hear them discussing how we pray and are present or what we do for others?
+Do you think they understand why you deny your own needs to do so?
+Sacrifice, being and doing for those who need us, is relative.
+For instance, if you needed to purchase a car, would you downsize the vehicle so you can afford to use the savings to help someone in need?
+Hidden from most is prayer, and physical doing for others is a way of denying Satan any form of victory.

 Additional Ordinary Time Reflections